LukasBahrenberg/rgb-minting-service/README.md

 # RGB Minting Service
 This is an RGB minting service for RGB121 NFTs controlled via a CLI tool.
 It is written in Rust and uses rgb-lib.

 The repo contains a docker compose environment slightly adapted from rgb-lib-python/demo which is started via the script ``services.sh``.
-The CLI tool can be used to start two independent rgb clients: one as the minter and one as the recipient, both operated from the same cli tool but instantiated as separate apps.
+The CLI tool can be used to start two independent rgb clients: one as the minter and one as the recipient, both operated from two separate instances of the CLI tool.

 ## Dependencies
 You need to have Rust and Docker installed.